30 Best Things to Do in Puebla Mexico 2026: A Local’s Complete Guide

 If you aren’t in the market for confections.
 Several bakeries will leave your mouthwatering.

-Puebla is known for its incredible food, and the sweet treats and desserts are no exceptions, as Calle de los Dolce made clear!
+Puebla is known for its incredible food, and the sweet treats and desserts are no exceptions, as Calle de los Dulces made clear!

 Cholula is a small city, pueblo magico (magic town), and UNESCO World Heritage Site northwest of Puebla.
 It’s most known for the Great Pyramid in the town center, representing a fascinating piece of pre-colonial and colonial history.